 After a prolonged period of metabolic disorders, multiple complications can develop.
 For instance, when the hyperlipidemic time period becomes too long, atherosclerosis will develop.
-Likewise, chronic hyperglycemia and insulin resistance (Type 2 Diabetes) typically leads to complications like nephropathy or complications of the small blood vessels that supply the retina (microvascular disease) which manifests in patients as retinopathy.
-In the case of the liver, fatty liver disease can progress further towards non-alcoholic steatohepatitis (NASH), a condition characterized by both hepatic lipid accumulation and hepatic inflammation which leads to damage and (irreversible) liver fibrosis, because scar tissue will replace the normal liver cells.
+Likewise, chronic hyperglycemia and insulin resistance (Type 2 Diabetes) typically lead to complications like nephropathy or complications of the small blood vessels that supply the retina (microvascular disease)or the brain (small vessel disease) which manifests in patients as retinopathy or dementia, respectively.
+In the case of the liver, fatty liver disease can progress further towards non-alcoholic steatohepatitis (NASH), a condition characterized by both hepatic lipid accumulation and hepatic inflammation which leads to damage and (irreversible) liver fibrosis, because scar tissue replaces the normal liver cells.
+If this condition remains untreated, liver cells may switch on cell division and growth programs resulting in hepatocellular carcinoma (HCC).